-Best thin cases for the iPhone 12 Pro | Pocketnow
+Best thin cases for the iPhone 12 Pro

-Putting a case on your shiny new iPhone 12 Pro sounds like a repulsive idea, especially if one of your key reasons for buying Apple’s latest and greatest device happens to be its design.
-And in particular, those lustrous flat sides and sharp corners.
-But hey, even a small dent or scratch on the rear panel or its metallic frame would quickly become an eye-sore that you’ll have a hard time ignoring on a daily basis.
+Yes, putting a case on your iPhone 12 Pro may sound like a repulsive idea, especially if one of your key reasons for buying the device is its design.
+However, if you have been using your iPhone 12 Pro for the past few months/years, it must have picked up a few scratches and dents.

+Such things on the rear panel or its metallic frame quickly become an eyesore, and it becomes pretty hard to ignore once you notice them.
+And if your iPhone 12 Pro is still in its intact state, it's best to protect those lustrous flat sides and sharp corners.

 A thin protective case is the best solution in such a scenario, as it will protect your iPhone 12 Pro from any abrasive damage without hiding its sharp lines and adding any noticeable heft to it.
 We’ve rounded up the best thin cases for the iPhone 12 Pro to save you the hassle of going from one retailer’s website to another.
-Here it goes:
+Here are the best options available on the market right now:

 Among the thinnest iPhone 12 Pro cases you’ll find out there with a thickness of just 0.02-inches, the Totallee Thin Case is also featherlight.
 Aside from protecting the device from scratches, it also comes with the assurance of not getting loose over time and supports wireless charging as well.

-Note: This post was updated on October 14, 2022, by Sanuj Bhatia.
-Links have been corrected, and several new case options have been added.